Brescia

 Language

-The local language spoken in Brescia is Italian, as it is in the rest of Italy.
-English is also commonly spoken in tourist areas and by younger generations, making it easy for visitors to communicate.
+The official language spoken in Brescia and the Lombardy region is Italian.
+English is also widely understood in tourist areas and by younger generations.

 Cost Of Living

-The cost of living in Brescia is relatively lower compared to other major Italian cities like Milan or Rome.
-Daily expenses such as accommodation, dining, and transportation are reasonably priced, making it an affordable destination for travelers.
-Here, you can experience the charm of Italy without breaking the bank.
+The cost of living in Brescia is relatively lower compared to major Italian cities like Milan.
+Housing, dining out, and transportation expenses are reasonable, making it an affordable destination for travelers.

 Brescia – Italian city in Lombardy